-Foxtel Play is more than just Foxtel through the internet.
-Here's what you need to know about the digital streaming service.
+Foxtel Play is more than just Foxtel through the Internet.
+Here's what you need to know about this digital streaming service.

-Foxtel may be the dominant force in Pay TV in Australia, but the company saw the potential of the internet for streaming entertainment way back in 2013.
-Foxtel Play is Pay TV for the digital age, offering subscriptions to more than 60 live television channels as well as hundreds of video on-demand titles.
+Foxtel may be the dominant force in pay TV in Australia, but the company saw the potential for Internet streaming entertainment way back in 2013.
+Foxtel Play is the pay TV of the digital age, offering subscriptions to more than 60 live television channels as well as hundreds of video-on-demand titles.

 With the closure of Foxtel's Presto joint venture, Foxtel Play has also undergone a significant overhaul, from its pricing to its channel packages.
 Starting from 1 December 2016, Foxtel Play is available for as little as $10 per month.

 The service can be streamed through a variety of devices, including computers, certain smart TV models and video game consoles like the PlayStation 4 and Xbox One.
 With the demise of the Presto streaming service, Foxtel Play has also made its way to the Telstra TV.
 Smartphone and tablet owners can also get access to Foxtel Play using the Foxtel Go app.
 However, it's worth noting that because of licensing deals, not all content is available on all devices.